vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 run and ran both ways.
 Also, the roads and sidewalks were wet with a lot of fallen leaves on them, so I had to run more slowly and even switch to a walk for some segments of my run.

+## 2023-12-19 and 2023-12-20: skipped run due to nontrivial probability of rain and wet sidewalks

+On Tuesday 2023-12-19 and Wednesday 2023-12-20, I skipped my run due to a nontrivial probability of rain, and fairly wet sidewalks.
+There were periods within the day when the probability of rain was low enough that I could have gone running, but these were brief and intermittent and didn't align with my schedule for the day.